-I’ve gotten a bunch of different people asking what to do about different kinds of back pain clients, but the one common theme is, for me anyway, is that we should really know what not to do.
+I’ve gotten a bunch of different people asking what to do about different kinds of back or shoulder pain clients, but the one common theme is, for me anyway, is that we should really know what not to do.
 If you know what not to do, you can work backwards from there.
 So we have a lot of back education including in the 800 hour, we deal with that.
 We just did that last module and the one before.
 But the main thing is, what I’ve seen, online and then some people are referencing me like, “Oh, my client had sciatica,” or “my client had this or that” and, “I saw these exercises online that are good.”
 Let’s say, you know, “My client had sciatica and I gave him these exercises that were good for sciatica,” or, “My client had a spinal stenosis and I gave him these exercises,” or, “My client that spondylosis and I gave him these exercises.”
 A lot of the times, those exercises you find are wrong, and I can’t really tell you why other than, you know, free speech is powerful, and people can say whatever they want.

 But just a couple of basics, especially for people in the Foundation’s program who are just getting going.
 It’s important, you know, to get…the best thing is to always get a diagnosis, which you can’t do, but a doctor can, a specialist, not a PCP.
 And that usually comes with pictures, like an MRI, and those are really useful and probably one of the top three awesome contributions of Western medicine is being able to take pictures of things and see what they look like.
 And the reason you want…you don’t have to be able to read the pictures, but you want a diagnosis like, “Oh, we see a bunch of bulging discs,” or, “Oh, we see spondylolisthesis, which is basically a slipping of a vertebra,” or, “We see spinal stenosis, which is like a narrowing of the canal, so it squishes the nerve.”
 Because each one of those comes with contraindications or things that’ll likely make the problem worse.
 So an example of that is, if you have bulging disks, you generally don’t want to do anything that involves forward bending, and that also includes twists because most people forward bend a little when they twist unless they’re very body aware.